 Carla McMillian, 2013- Date

 Judge Carla Wong McMillian was appointed to the Georgia Court of Appeals by Governor Nathan Deal, taking office on January 24, 2013.
 Born and raised in Augusta, Georgia, she is the first Asian Pacific American state appellate judge ever to be appointed in the Southeast.
+Upon her election in May 2014, Judge McMillian became the first Asian Pacific American to be elected to a statewide office in Georgia.

 Before her appointment to the bench, Judge McMillian was a partner in the litigation group of the national law firm of Sutherland Asbill & Brennan LLP.
 Her practice centered on complex business litigation, including a heavy emphasis on appellate matters.
 In particular, she argued cases before the Georgia Supreme Court, the Georgia Court of Appeals, the Eleventh Circuit Court of Appeals, the Third Circuit Court of Appeals, and the Louisiana Court of Appeals.
 Before joining Sutherland, Judge McMillian had the privilege of beginning her legal career as a federal law clerk for the Honorable William C. O'Kelley of the United States District Court for the Northern District of Georgia.